 The park will accommodate wheelchairs, walkers and other assistive devices while helping to prevent injuries and that “provides an atmosphere where everyone intermingles whether disabled or not.”
 For more information visit miracleleaguecoastalalabama.com.

 The Central Baldwin Sunset Rotary Club is part of Rotary International whose motto is “Service Above Self.”
-The Central Baldwin Sunset Rotary Club meets at 5 p.m. every Thursday at Ivey’s Restaurant in Robertsdale.
-For more information visit rotary.org or visit the Central Baldwin Sunset Rotary Club page on Facebook.
+The Central Baldwin Sunset Rotary Club meets at 5 p.m. every Thursday at the Rotary House, 22765 Alabama 59 S., Robertsdale.
+For more information visit centralbaldwinsunsetrotary.com or visit the Central Baldwin Sunset Rotary Club page on Facebook.